cavalab/ESI/README.md

 git clone https://github.com/yourusername/ESI-LaCava.git
 cd ESI-LaCava

-# if desired, make an environment with python 3.11 in it using conda or mamba
+# if desired, make an environment with Python 3.11 in it using conda or mamba
 mamba env create

 # Create virtual environment with Python 3.11